 Spring Beach is good for swimming and the southern end provides good snorkelling.
 The rockpools at either end of the beach are always popular with the children.

 Orford is a 5 minute drive away and has a fully stocked supermarket, a post office, a cafe and pizza restaurant and childrens' playground.
 Across the bridge there is also a hotel, bottle-shop, seafood restaurant and take away.

 Darlington Winery is at the northern end of Orford and offers free tastings.

-The Orford School Hall becomes a cinema on a weekly basis and the Bowls Club has special meals for guests on Friday nights.
+There is a pop-up cinema at local venues on a weekly basis and the Bowls Club has special meals for guests on Friday nights.

 Spring Beach is on the East Coast and is 1 hour from Hobart and 45 minutes from the Hobart airport.

 Triabunna is 15 minutes north, Swansea 1 hour north and Freycinet Peninsula Coles Bay & Wineglass Bay is approximately 90 minutes north.
 The road is very scenic passing through bushland and following the magnificent coastline.
 There are a number of wineries en route open for tastings and sales of premium East Coast Wines.